 Providing Formal and Informal Resolution to Title IX Programs

-Instances of sexual assault and harassment continue to occur and draw attention to campuses across the United States.
+Instances of sexual misconduct and harassment continue to occur and draw attention to campuses across the United States.
 The number of these matters is increasing, and can pose grave consequences to the parties involved.

-Whether utilizing an adjudicative or investigative model, incorporating JAMS in a school’s Title IX policies and procedures makes sense for several important reasons:
+Incorporating JAMS in a school’s Title IX policies and procedures makes sense for several important reasons: